Microsoft Surface pro and Macbook Pro

 Workload

-I’ve spent most of the past year as a film school student at UCLA, so my workload involves editing and transcoding video, compositing after effects compositions, transferring footage across different media, and so on.
-I use Adobe Premiere for most of these tasks, and my Surface Pro has handled them all with grace.
-I’ve had no problems editing and rendering 1080p video in real time.
-And as you’d expect from a Windows machine with a full-size USB port, working with external hard drives and optical drives is a breeze.
+I’ve spent most of the past year as a film school student at UCLA.
+My workload involves editing and transcoding video, compositing After Effects compositions, transferring footage across different media, etc. I use Adobe Premiere for most of these tasks, and my Surface Pro has handled them all with grace.
+I’ve had no problems editing and rendering 1080p video in real-time.
+Working with external hard and optical drives is a breeze, as expected from a Windows machine with a full-size USB port.
 Suffice it to say, I also do the basics, including working in Microsoft Office, writing in Final Draft, checking email, browsing the web, and yadda yadda.
 Overall, I’ve had no complaints save one: early on, my first Surface Pro had serious problems with the Marvell Avastar wifi chip and had to be exchanged, a problem that’s not entirely uncommon with this device.
 More on that later.

 Webcams